Pion axioproduction revisited: Kinematics

 which is similar to the case of $\pi{N}$ elastic scattering with isospin violation, see, e.g. Ref.~\cite{Fettes:2000vm}.
 Any of the four possible scattering amplitudes can then be expressed in terms of the three amplitudes $T^{+/-/3}$:

 Furthermore, according to the Lorentz structure, each of the three amplitudes $T^{+/-/3}$ can be decomposed as (the superscripts are suppressed for simplicity)

 where $\lambda^{(\prime)}$, appearing in the Dirac spinor, denotes the helicity of the incoming (outgoing) nucleon.
-The partial-wave amplitudes $T^{l\pm}(s)$, where $l$ refers to the orbital angular momentum and the superscript $\pm$ to the total angular momentum $j = l\pm1/2$, are given in terms of the functions $A(s,t)$ and $B(s,t)$ via
+The partial wave amplitudes $T^{l\pm}(s)$, where $l$ refers to the orbital angular momentum and the superscript $\pm$ to the total angular momentum $j = l\pm1/2$, are given in terms of the functions $A(s,t)$ and $B(s,t)$ via

 where